Home / Guides / Hyrox vs High Rocks: Which Race is Right for You?

 Availability

-Hyrox runs in 30+ countries with 100+ annual events.
+Hyrox runs 72 events across 29 countries in the 2026 season.
 High Rocks is primarily UK and expanding into Europe.
 If you're outside the UK, Hyrox is far more accessible.
-Both sell out popular locations quickly - register early.
+Both sell out popular locations quickly — register early.

 Training Overlap